 Have you every heard of beeswax?
 This wax made by honey bees has natural qualities that make it very beneficial for skin care in most people.

 - Natural humectant

-- Its antibacterial
+- It’s antibacterial and anti-inflammatory

 - Contains Vitamin A – known to promote healthy skin